-2:10-5:30 pm Kids Club Available (extra fee) Child may attend 3-5 days full/part time
+2:10-5:30 pm Kids Club Available (extra fee)

 HARASSMENT & BULLYING

 Harassment & Bullying

 The mission and values of Sacred Heart Catholic School are anchored in the fundamental principles of Catholic Social Teaching, i.e., that every person is created in the image and likeness of God and is deserving of respect and safety.
 In this context, Sacred Heart Catholic School is committed to providing a safe and supportive learning environment that is free from harassment and bullying.
 Any student, faculty, or staff person who undermines the inherent dignity or threatens the safety of another person is not simply in breach of this policy, but also violates the basic tenets of the Catholic faith community.